ebenagati/Portfolio/Wrapped in Mystery: Why Drake Always Makes the Cut/README.md

 :-----:|:-----:

-<br/> It is clear to see that there are NULL values within the Spotify table but no NULL vaues within the SpotifyLikedSongs table.
-After taking a deeper look at the Spotify table, the reason for the NULLs present within the artist field of the Spotify table is due to the fact my dataset includes podcasts data hence causing the NULLs within the Artist.
+<br/> <br/>It is clear to see that there are null values within the Artists field in the Spotify table but no null vaues within the SpotifyLikedSongs table.
+<br/><br/>After taking a deeper look at the Spotify table, the reason for the null values present within the the Spotify table is due to the fact my dataset includes Podcast data hence causing the nulls within the Artist field.
-<br/> We can check this theory through reconciling the number of NULLs with the number of rows where the episode_name is not null
+<br/><br/> I can check this theory through reconciling the number of nulls with the number of rows where the episode_name is not null.

+<br/>Query:
 ```sql
 SELECT Count(*) As Null_Podcasts
 FROM Spotify